NBISweden/workshop-reproducible-research/docs/jupyter.md

 Try converting the `Untitled.ipynb` notebook that you have been working on so far to HTML using `jupyter nbconvert`.

+!!! tip Exporting notebooks with extensions

+    To export notebooks in the form they appear with Jupyter Extensions activated you can make use of the `nbextensions` template that is installed with the `jupyter_contrib_nbextensions` package.
+Adding `--template=nbextensions` to
+    the `jupyter nbconvert` call should do the trick, but note that not all extensions are guaranteed to display right after exporting.

 ### Executing notebooks

 `nbconvert` can also be used to run a Jupyter notebook from the commandline.
 By